-3-Year Warranty on Heat Deflector and Pizza Stone
+3-Year Warranty on Heat Deflector

-Kamado Joe warrants that the heat deflector frame and ceramic plate(s) and the pizza stone used for the Kamado Joe grill are free of defects in material and workmanship for a period of three years.
+Kamado Joe warrants that the heat deflector ceramic plate used for the Joe Jr. grill is free of defects in material and workmanship for a period of three years.

 1-Year Warranty on Thermometer and Gaskets